 - These activities provide both exercise and social interaction and support (team activities)

-- Dance is an activity that is not often thought of as source of exercise
+- Dance is an activity that can be a great source of exercise

 - Can provide aerobic exercise, with added benefit of providing social interaction and enjoyment of music